AnneSWarlaumont/infant-vocal-foraging/Analyses/stats_R_and_matlab/README.md

 These files can be executed in any order (except for makenewdf_stepsiparam_lmer.R, which is a function called by stepsize_dist_param_stats.R).

-**mean_stddev_acoustic_features_stats.R** uses a linear mixed effects model runs a linear mixed effects model on mean and std. dev of acoustic features (normalised amplitude and log pitch) with infant ID as a random effect and infant age as a fixed effect.
+**mean_stddev_acoustic_features_stats.R** uses a linear mixed effects model on mean and std. dev of acoustic features (normalised amplitude and log pitch) with infant ID as a random effect and infant age as a fixed effect.
 Outputs "mean_std_acousticdim_stats.csv".

 **correlation_lmer.R** tests whether steps in acoustic space and time for infants and adults are positively correlated using a linear mixed effects model by accounting for effects of infant age and optional response, and infantage-response interaction effects, and using infant id as a random effect.
 Outputs "lmer_correlation_stats.csv".